kzmeyao/sando/src/posts/japan/yakushima.md

     caption: On the drive back, we stopped by the side of the road to admire the lush mountains.
   - file: '23'
     alt: A large waterfall
-    caption: Oko-no-taki with its 88 meters drop.
+    caption: Oko-no-taki with its 88 meter drop.
   - file: '22'
     alt: Close-up of the waterfall
     caption: A closer look.